opentx/lua-reference-guide/mix.md

 * script *init* function is called
 * script *run* function is periodically called (inside GUI thread, period cca 30ms)
 * script is stopped and disabled if it misbehaves (too long runtime, error in code, low memory)
-* all model scripts are stopped while one-time script is running (see Lua One-time scripts)
+* all mix scripts are stopped while one-time script is running (see Lua One-time scripts)

 ##### Script interface definition